Evicting a Tenant in Wales: A Complete Guide

 If your contract holder does not leave by the date specified in the notice, you can apply to the court for a possession order.

 For standard possession claims, you can apply online, which means you can monitor the progress of your claim.
 You can also apply on paper using forms N5 and N119.
-In both cases, it costs £355 to issue the claim.
+In both cases, it costs £404 to issue the claim.
+You should include an additional copy of the forms, which will be forwarded to the contact holder and you should also keep copies for yourself.

 You can apply for an accelerated possession order if your contract holder has not left by the date specified in your Section 173 notice and if you are not claiming rent arrears.
-It costs £355.
+It costs £404.
 You must complete form N5B Wales and send it to the county court dealing with your area’s housing cases.
+Cheques should be made payable to ‘HM Courts and Tribunals Service’.

 5. Attend the court hearing